 Using Azure Monitor resource metrics gives you real-time data on the status and load of your resource in an easy-to-use UI inside the Azure portal.
 It also gives you PowerShell commands and REST APIs to automatically monitor your resource.
 You can view the data by different measures and different time periods.

 We've added two new metrics to track the load of your resource:

-- Query pool queue length gives information on the number of queries waiting to be processed.
-For example, a spike in number of queries may indicate that your capacity has too many datasets being queried at the same time, causing pagination in memory – and thus, more queries are waiting to be processed.
+- Query Pool Queue Length gives information on the number of queries waiting to be processed.
+For example, a spike in number of queries might indicate that your capacity has too many datasets being queried at the same time, causing pagination in memory—and thus, more queries are waiting to be processed.
 In this case, you should consider scaling up to get more RAM.
 Memory for each capacity can be viewed here.